 The Company is the named Plan administrator.
 However, the Thrift Plan Committee of Caribbean Refrescos, Inc. (the "Committee"), on behalf of the Company and as designated in the Plan document, has substantial control of and discretion over the administration of the Plan.
-Banco Popular de Puerto Rico (the "Trustee") provides trust services for the Plan, and Transamerica Retirement Solutions provides recordkeeping services for the Plan.
+Banco Popular de Puerto Rico (the "Trustee") provides trust and custodial services for the Plan, and Transamerica Retirement Solutions provides recordkeeping and sub-custodial services for the Plan.